yaml/yaml-spec/spec/1.2.2/spec.md

 discuss improvements to the YAML language and specification; to better meet the needs and expectations of its users and use cases.

-This YAML 1.2.2 specification, published in September 2021, is the first step in YAML's rejuvenated development journey.
+This YAML 1.2.2 specification, published in October 2021, is the first step in YAML's rejuvenated development journey.
 YAML is now more popular than it has ever been, but there is a long list of things that need to be addressed for it to reach its full potential.
 The YAML design team is focused on making YAML as good as possible.